GridTools/gt4py/docs/functional/QuickstartGuide.md

 +++

-The examples below only use 1D fields over cells and edges, so the associated named dimensions are the following:
+The upcoming code examples are using only 1D fields over cells and edges, so the necessary named dimensions are the following:

 ```{code-cell} ipython3
 CellDim = Dimension("Cell")